Ever notice how Your Spirit Irritates Their Demons, even when you’ve done nothing wrong?

 I can sense when someone is dealing with negative energies.
 Whether about me or not.

-Some people are angry and may take it out on you if they believe they can.
+Some people are angry and may take it out on you if they believe they can get away with it.

 This is a psychological projection.

-Psychological projection is a defense mechanism people subconsciously employ to cope with complicated feelings or emotions.
+Psychological projection is a defense mechanism people subconsciously employ to cope with complex emotions.

-Psychological projection involves projecting undesirable feelings or emotions onto someone else rather than admitting to or dealing with the unwanted feelings.
+Psychological projection involves projecting undesirable feelings or emotions onto someone else rather than admitting them or dealing with them.

 For example, a bully may project their feelings of vulnerability onto their target.
 A confused person will project their confusion and inadequacy onto others.

-Projection is unconsciously taking unwanted emotions or traits you don’t like about yourself and attributing them to someone else.
+Projection is unconsciously attributing unwanted emotions or traits you don’t like about yourself to someone else.

 In my life, I’ve been the victim of unwarranted psychological projection attacks.